 Acknowledgments.
 We would like to thank Stefan Güttel, Nick Higham, Françoise Tisseur, and Nick Trefethen for their valuable comments.
-We are grateful to the referees for their many constructive suggestions that improved the presentation of the paper.
+We are grateful to Ilse Ipsen and the referees for their many constructive suggestions that significantly improved the presentation of the paper.